-McIlroy to 'shield myself from outside noise'
+McIlroy will get career Grand Slam done - Woods

 McIlroy has had a complicated relationship with Augusta over the years.
 In 2011, he held a four-shot lead going into the final round only to shoot himself out of contention with an eight-over 80.

-Last year, he finished his tournament with an eight-under 64 to finish second to Scottie Scheffler, and while he encountered another major near-miss at The Open, he arrives at Augusta with four wins since June and a third-place finish in his last start, at the WGC-Dell Technologies Match Play Championship.
+Last year, his final-round 64 saw him finish second to Scottie Scheffler, and while he encountered another major near-miss at The Open, he arrives at Augusta with four wins since June and a third-place finish in his last start, at the WGC-Dell Technologies Match Play Championship.

-"I'm excited and I'm pretty confident too," he said of his 15th Masters appearance, which sees him grouped with American Sam Burns and South Korea's Tom Kim for the first two rounds.

 "I feel like my game's rounding into good form.
 I started the year off pretty well, struggled at The Players but played well at the Match Play and figured a couple of things out.